 Don’t assume that fresh water is safer than salt water.
 The saltwater crocodile (along with the less aggressive freshwater crocodile) can be found in both salt and fresh water, thanks to glands located on the tongue that secrete excess salt absorbed.
 That’s just one of the many interesting facts I pick up during my three or so hours at the Cove.

-For most visitors to Crocosaurus Cove, observing up to 800kg of hungry croc at feeding time from the safety of the visitor walkways will be close enough.
-Others can go for a spin in the colourfully named Cage of Death – and be lowered in their bathers into a crocodile enclosure in what is essentially a giant Perspex tube for a close up view of the action.
+Most visitors to Crocosaurus Cove are happy just observing up to 800 kilograms of hungry croc at feeding time from the safety of the viewing walkways.
+Some like to get much closer to the action by taking a spin in the colourfully named Cage of Death — and be lowered in their bathers into a crocodile enclosure in what is essentially a giant Perspex tube.
 The final option is to go behind the scenes on the Big Croc Feed Experience.

 Either way you’ll be absolutely amazed at the size and power of these animals.
 Saltwater crocodiles don’t stop growing.
 Ever.
 Mature salties average around 5 metres in length but can reach up to 7 metres.
 As they get older, mature crocodiles will simply start to slow down and gradually deteriorate.
 A more aggressive youngster will eventually drive an old crocodile from its territory and starvation will be the end result.